aglorenz/Download-Repository-Utility/README.md

 - Unzipped repository folder is prefixed with the username to make it unique.
 This prevents unzipping into another student's folder that has the same repo name.
 - Can specify branch to download if repo contains multiple branches.
 - Important information and errors are displayed on screen, more details are written to DRU.log.
-- DRU screen size is flexible.
+- Screen size is flexible.
 Just click and drag borders to adjust the footprint.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>